-- 2. If the member was formerly subject to the provisions of sections 221 to 241, inclusive, of chapter 37 of the revised statutes of 1944, his last 7 years of creditable service prior to date of retirement must be in Maine; - 3.
-If the member is a teacher employed for the first time after July 1, 1947, his last 10 years of creditable service prior to the date of retirement must be in Maine and no more than 10 years of such out-of-state service shall be allowed as creditable service; and - 4.
-If the member is other than a teacher, his last 10 years of creditable service prior to the date of retirement must be in Maine, no more than 10 years of such out-of-state service shall be allowed as creditable service, and years of out-of-state service prior to the date of establishment of the retirement system so far as he is concerned shall be allowed as creditable service only if the member makes contributions into the members' contribution fund for such years of out-of-state service on the basis set forth in paragraph B of this subsection in lieu of the basis set forth preceding. - B. Out-ot-state service, rendered after July 1, 1955 or rendered prior thereto if not allowed as creditable service under the provisions of paragraph A of this subsection, shall be allowed as additional creditable service for any member in the determination of his retirement allowance under any provision of this chapter provided that the member, prior to the date any retirement allowance becomes effective for him deposits in the members' contribution fund by a single payment or by an increased rate of contribution such amount as together with regular interest credited thereon, will be the actuarial equivalent, at the effective date of his retirement allowance, of the portion of his retirement allowance based on such acditional creditable service.
+2. If the member was formerly subject to the provisions of sections 221 to 241, inclusive, of chapter 37 of the revised statutes of 1944, his last 7 years of creditable service prior to date of retirement must be in Maine;

+3. If the member is a teacher employed for the first time after July 1,

+1947, his last 10 years of creditable service prior to the date of retirement must be in Maine and no more than 10 years of such out-of-state service shall be allowed as creditable service; and

+- 4. If the member is other than a teacher, his last 10 years of creditable service prior to the date of retirement must be in Maine, no more than 10 years of such out-of-state service shall be allowed as creditable service, and years of out-of-state service prior to the date of establishment of the retirement system so far as he is concerned shall be allowed as creditable service only if the member makes contributions into the members' contribution fund for such years of out-of-state service on the basis set forth in paragraph B of this subsection in lieu of the basis set forth preceding. - B. Out-ot-state service, rendered after July 1, 1955 or rendered prior thereto if not allowed as creditable service under the provisions of paragraph A of this subsection, shall be allowed as additional creditable service for any member in the determination of his retirement allowance under any provision of this chapter provided that the member, prior to the date any retirement allowance becomes effective for him deposits in the members' contribution fund by a single payment or by an increased rate of contribution such amount as together with regular interest credited thereon, will be the actuarial equivalent, at the effective date of his retirement allowance, of the portion of his retirement allowance based on such acditional creditable service.
 Such additional amounts so deposited shall become a part of the member's accumulated contributions.
 In the event any retirement allowance becomes effective before the completion of such deposit, the member shall be entitled to credit for that portion of such additional creditable service which the total amount of deposit payment actually made, together with regular interest thereon to the date the retirement allowance becomes effective, bears to the actuarial equivalent of the total portion of the retirement allowance based on such additional creditable service.
 (1955, c.
 417, § 1.) - Sec.
 5. Employees' contributions.-Each member shall, after July 1, 1955, make a 5% contribution of earnable compensation to the retirement system as long as he is employed, any excess of contributions that have ever been made shall be used to increase the retirement allowance or may be refunded at point of retirement.
+Anything to the contrary notwithstanding each member of the state police, including the chief thereof, who became a member of that department subsequent to July 9, 1943, shall, beginning with the first full week after the effective date of this act, make an 8% contribution of earnable compensation to the retirement system as long as he is employed.

 Each member shall, as soon after July 1, 1957 as the board of trustees determines is practicable make a contribution of 1⁄4 of 1% of earnable compensation to the survivors' benefit fund as long as he is employed.
 (1955, c.
 417, § 1.
 1957, c.
 367, § 3; c.
-422, § 1.)
+422, § 1.
+1963, c.
+377, § 1.)